maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <em class="figure">Table 3: Decision using highest joint probability.</em>
 <hr class="small-margin">

 This gives an expected prediction error of $0.25$, and no other classifier can beat this Bayes classifier, although it isn't guaranteed to be unique.
-Of course, we don't usually ever know $\mathcal{P}$ and so we approximate the prior and likelihood in practice - this leads to sub-optimal classifiers.
+Of course, we don't usually ever know $\mathcal{P}$ and so we approximate the prior and likelihood in practice - this leads to sub-optimal classifiers in practice.

 <a name="whats_random"></a>
 <blockquote class="tip">